natpaq/HoneyNebula/README.md

 ## Discussion

 Heralding honeypot is only within the top 5 for Montreal compared to our other locations.
-This is a honeypot designed to catch login attempts over several protocols such as ftp, http/https, telnet, pop3/pop3s, ssh, and smtp [11].
+This is a honeypot designed to catch malicious login attempts over several protocols such as ftp, http/https, telnet, pop3/pop3s, ssh, and smtp [11].
+This Misc Activity associated with these attacks is large in number, but low severity [citation needed].

 ## Conclusion